 Are Virtual machines making our world more virtual?

-Virtual machine is hardware level virtualization, a VM provides a real computer emulation and are implemented using software emulation programs.
-The end user gets the same experience of an operating system hosted on physical hardware with a virtual machine running on a machine.
-Virtual machines use the hardware more efficiently and increases the productivity than a single OS running on a dedicated hardware.
-Multiple VM’s running on the same hardware can perform different jobs at the same time can effectively improve resource utilization.
+Virtual machine is hardware-level virtualization, a VM provides a real computer emulation and is implemented using software emulation programs.
+The end-user gets the same experience as an operating system hosted on physical hardware with a virtual machine running on a machine.
+Virtual machines use the hardware more efficiently and increase productivity than a single OS running on dedicated hardware.
+Multiple VM running on the same hardware can perform different jobs at the same time can effectively improve resource utilization.

 There are two types of Hypervisors as listed below:

 Bare Metal, Native or Type 1 Hypervisors